Greenway's 1950s pop-up Christmas cinema

 Back in time

 Stepping into the marquee takes you back in time to the 1950s, the heydey of Agatha's family holidays at Greenway and the golden age of cinema.
+A collection of crime films curated by Sophie Hannah, bestselling author of crime fiction, will be screened.
+The line up of films will be announced later in the year.

-In the foyer uniformed ushers sell popcorn, cold drinks and sweets.
-At the box office you can get your vintage ticket punched and an usher guides you into the screen, where you can settle down in your red velvet cinema seat, or a VIP Chesterfield sofa.
-The cinema is fully heated, and blankets are available to snuggle under for that extra-cosy feeling.
+In the foyer uniformed ushers will be selling popcorn, hot and cold drinks and sweets.
+At the box office you can get your vintage ticket punched and an usher will guide you into the screen, where you can settle down in your red velvet cinema seat, or a VIP Chesterfield sofa.
+The cinema will be fully heated, and blankets will be available to snuggle under for that extra-cosy feeling.